-Microsoft is the only publicly traded company, besides Apple, that enjoys market cap over $2 trillion.
-Founded in New Mexio in 1975, Microsoft’s journey to $2 trillion club includes many path-breaking acquisitions that has helped the software giant to achieve rare feat despite all odds and failures.
+Microsoft is the only publicly traded company, besides Apple, that enjoys a market cap of over $2 trillion.
+Founded in New Mexico in 1975, Microsoft’s journey to the $2 trillion club includes many path-breaking acquisitions that have helped the software giant to achieve rare feat despite all odds and failures.
+Some of Microsoft top acquisitions are:

 Prior to this surprising acquisition of LinkedIn, Microsoft had also taken another acquisition step that was no less valuable.
 Do you have anything in mind?